 a culture of prayer

-Facilitate and support parishes and schools in creating a space and environment for an encounter with God and His calling.
+Supporting parishes and schools in their effort to create a space and environment for an encounter with God and His calling.
 Encouraging every member of the body of Christ to seek the Lord through prayer and asking Him to inspire young people to embrace their true vocation.

-Forming young people to understand each vocation.
-Encouraging them to seek more in their personal vocation by providing programs that educate them in the understanding of Christian vocation in the life of the Church.
+Catholic schools and Parish Religious Education should be fertile soil for vocations!
+We want to help young people understand each vocation by providing programs and opportunities that educate them in the understanding of Christian vocation in the life of the Church.

 discernment programs